|Date of Issue||01/11/2019|

 Special consideration can be applied after an assessment, if there was a reason the learner may have been disadvantaged during the assessment.

-For example, special consideration could apply to a learner who had temporarily experienced:
+For example, special consideration could apply to an Apprentice who had temporarily experienced:

 - an illness or injury